Upper School

 Upper School Philosophy

-Our Upper School academic program ensures that our students seek knowledge and fulfill their curiosity.
-Upper School students work hard, embrace many challenges, and engage with both our local and the broader community.
-Our program ensures that students will not only be admitted to colleges that best suit them, but also that they have the skills and confidence to thrive once they get there.
-The path to their post-VMS destination varies for everyone; therefore, we offer myriad opportunities to delve deeply into subjects supported by a broad-based foundation in the liberal arts.
-Surrounded by a caring community of faculty and peers, students feel safe - socially, emotionally, and physically—and consequently, take the measured risks necessary to support high academic achievement, develop passion, and build character.
+Our Upper School program ensures that students will not only be admitted to colleges that best suit them, but also that they have the skills and confidence to thrive once they get there.
+The path to this destination varies for everyone; therefore, we offer myriad opportunities to delve deeply into subjects supported by a broad-based foundation in the liberal arts.
+Surrounded by a caring community of faculty and peers, students feel safe—socially, emotionally, and physically—and consequently, take the measured risks necessary to support high academic achievement, develop passion, and build character.

 My student has been supported and embraced by the teachers, students, and administrative staff.
 Upper School Parent